-Africa Oil owns 91,096,164 Shares and control approximately 28.5% of the aggregated voting shares of the Company.
-The Common Shareholdings of Africa Oil will allow Africa Oil to significantly affect substantially all the actions taken by the shareholders of the Company, including the election of directors.
-As long as Africa Oil maintains a significant interest in the

-Company, it is likely that Africa Oil will exercise significant influence on the ability of the Company to, among other things, amend the articles of the Company, enter into a change in control transaction that might otherwise be beneficial to its shareholders and may also discourage acquisition bids for the Company.
+Africa Oil owns 236,052,414 shares in the Company, representing approximately 34.5% of the voting Shares of the Company.
+Africa Oil's interest in the Company will allow Africa Oil to significantly affect substantially all the actions taken by the shareholders of the Company, including the election of directors.
+As long as Africa Oil maintains a significant interest in the Company, it is likely that Africa Oil will exercise significant influence on the ability of the Company to, among other things, amend the articles of the Company, enter into a change in control transaction that might otherwise be beneficial to its shareholders and may also discourage acquisition bids for the Company.
 There is a risk that the interests of Africa Oil will not be aligned with the interests of other shareholders.